ryancole/toaster/README.rst

 Toaster
 =======

 Toaster is a simple static blog generator.
 The goal, with Toaster, is to mimic the functionality and usage of Jekyll.
 So why Toaster, then?
-It's written in Python and feels more lightweight than Hyde, which seems to be the current Python alternative to Jekyll.
+It's written in Python, instead of Ruby, and feels more lightweight than Hyde, which seems to be the current Python alternative to Jekyll.

+## Disclaimer

+Toaster is alpha software.
+While Toaster should work well enough for Python enthusiasts, it is still undergoing sporadic development.

+If you have feedback, ideas, or suggestions, please create an Issue.
+If you are interested in contributing, please reach out to [Ryan](https://github.com/ryancole).

 Getting Started
 ===============